 A standard first trimester ultrasound is performed before 14 weeks and 0 days of gestation.
-It can be performed transabdominally, transvaginally, or transperineally.
+It can be performed transabdominally or transvaginally.
 When performed transvaginally, CPT 76817 should be used.
 It includes an evaluation of the presence, size, location, and number of gestational sac(s); and an evaluation of the gestational sac(s).